Juan Álvarez: Resignation

 Alvarez resigned in favor of Ignacio Comonfort, hoping the more moderate statesmen could better implement liberal reforms.

 Álvarez seriously considered stepping down from the presidency and handing it over to Comonfort, but the latter's enemies urged Álvarez to stay in office.
 On 4 December, Álvarez summoned a meeting of the most prominent members of the liberal party for advice on how to proceed.
 He wavered on the matter and on the following day accepted the resignation of his entire ministry and summoned Luis de la Rosa in organizing another.
 The portfolios would remain empty for the rest of Álvarez' presidency.

 In Guanajuato, Manuel Doblado pronounced against the government of Juan Álvarez on 6 December, holding up the moderate Ignacio Comonfort as the new president.
 His proclamation accused Álvarez of attacking religion, the one thing that bound Mexicans together.
 This would prove to be redundant, as before news of the revolt even reached the capital, the elderly President Álvarez who was not enjoying administrative tasks or the climate of Mexico City, decided to step down, and he announced as such on 8 December. Álvarez met with Comonfort and officially transferred the presidency to him on 11 December.

 Later life

 Álvarez left the capital on 18 December, with a military escort and headed to Guerrero where he fought against uprisings opposed to the Comonfort administration.
 He continued to fight for the liberal cause during the Reform War having the southern states as his base of operations.
-During the Second French intervention which began in 1861, he counseled President Juarez to keep the struggle alive, and Juarez gave orders for his Eastern forces to obey Álvarez in case they lost contact with the central government.
+During the Second French intervention which began in 1861, he counseled President Juárez to keep the struggle alive, and Juárez gave orders for his Eastern forces to obey Álvarez in case they lost contact with the central government.
 He lived long enough to see the retreat of the French in 1866 and the fall of the Second Mexican Empire in June 1867. Álvarez died the same year on 21 August.